 Recommended Lunch Spots in Amsterdam Oost:

-- KHL – Old spot with beautiful decor and friendly atmosphere.
+- KHL – Old spot with beautiful decor and a friendly atmosphere.

 - Bar Bukowski

 Personal experience: Quite frankly I think I went to Amsterdam Oost twice in my life for a pole dancing class and once to take a bus from Amstel Station, so I can’t say much about the area.

 If you’re visiting Amsterdam for a few days, I’d suggest avoiding places that might seem nearby, but in reality, they are neither pretty nor convenient.
 That said, do NOT stay in Diemen, Amstelveen, Bijlmar, or Zuid-Oost.
 Unless you want to bike the city center for at least 25 minutes.